Welcome to #DifferentLifeStories, where Without Boxes is sharing how people are living differently right now in the real world.

 Knowing myself and my luck, it was no surprise that I got lost.
 I had no idea, however, that I would find myself winding through roads, cursing my breath away, while surrounded by nothing but mountains and an absolute lack of phone signal, which I’d left at the main freeway.
 Even now, after having explored the whole town and forests, I still don’t understand how I had gotten so lost.
 By the time I had finally made it onto the station’s grounds and stepped into the office’s door, Erin had skipped all the hellos and welcomes, and instead just exclaimed, “THANK GOD.”

-My time at the Southwestern Research Station was continuous adventure from there.
+My time at the SW Research Station was continuous adventure from there.

 During the day, I would finish my scheduled work, then head out to help a researcher or two with their fieldwork.